Member of Russell Bedford International, a global network of independent professional service firms.

 It’s already midyear, and that means it’s the perfect time to review the audit requirements for your company-sponsored employee benefit plans.
 One of the most important and complex audits is the annual audit of your 401(k) plan.
-Here are some general tips and guidelines to help you understand when you’ll need an audit and what to expect during the process.
+Here are some general tips and guidelines to help you understand benefit plan audits, when you’ll need one, and what to expect during the process.

 If you’re involved in maintaining your company’s 401(k) plan, you’re already familiar with the Form 5500.
 The annual process of filling out the required Form 5500 has a helpful side benefit of determining your plan’s exact number of participants.
 Lines 5 and 6 on the Form 5500 are used to tally the total number of plan participants at the beginning and end of the plan year.
 Participants include people in the following four categories: